jochemsoons/risk_aware_conversationalQA/conversationalQA-master/README.md

     $ python3  run_sampling.py --dataset_name MSDialog --reranker_name Poly --topn 1 --cv 0 > your_log_file
     ```
     `--dataset_name` can be 'MSDialog', 'UDC', or 'Opendialkg' currently. `--reranker_name` can be 'Poly' or 'Bi' currently. `--topn` means the top n reranked candidates are considered correct, i.e. `--topn ` computes recall@1.
 The MSDialog dataset is too small, so it's recommended to run it using cross validation.
 When the dataset size is big enough or there is no need to run cross validation, simply use `--cv -1` to turn off cross validation.
 The experiment would take a couple of hours to one day.
 So, it's recommended to save the results to a log file.

+2. Run the BM25 negative sampling experiments.
+To run the experiments, use the following code:
+    ```
+    $ python3  run_sampling_bm25.py --dataset_name MSDialog --reranker_name Poly --topn 1 --cv 0 > your_log_file
+    ```
+    Similarly to the main experiments, arguments can be adjusted.

 ## Reference